 Teacher Application Form (TAF)

-A Teacher Application Form is to be completed and submitted to your Parish Priest with photo identification (drivers licence).
-If accepted, the TAF, signed and stamped by the Parish Priest, is sent to the Diocesan Coordinator of CCD to be verified, and is then stored at the Chancery Offices.
+A Teacher Application Form is to be completed and submitted to your Parish Priest with photo identification (drivers license).
+If accepted, an Annual Teacher Engagement Form must be completed.
+Copies of these Forms will be kept at the Parish Office and Chancery.

 The following records are kept for each SRE teacher at the Diocese of Lismore Chancery Office: